 Once you've defined your criteria, the search gets sharper.
 You stop wasting weekends on homes that will never work and start building toward a real decision.

-Use a licensed, professional inspector ideally one certified through ASHI or a similar national organization.
+Use a licensed, professional inspector — ideally one certified through ASHI or a similar national organization.
 Be present during the inspection.
 Walk the house with the inspector.
 Ask questions.
-The verbal explanation you get on-site is often more valuable than the written report that follows.
+The verbal explanation you get on-site is often more valuable than the written report.

 This is the part most buyers don't fully understand: the listing agent works for the seller.
 Their job is to get the highest price with the best terms for the person selling the house.
 When you call that number on the yard sign, you're talking to the other team's coach.